AVG Antivirus

 How do I update it?

 Fortunately AVG has a built in facility which tries to keep your machine up to date for you.
-If you run the Control Centre and select the button marked Scheduler you'll see another button marked Scheduled Tasks.
-Press this and you'll see that by default, AVG has set up a scheduled task to update your definitions.
+If you run the Control Centre and look in Tools > Advanced settings, you'll find areas relating to the scheduling of updates and scans.
+You'll see that by default, AVG has set up a scheduled task to update your definitions.
 It also sets up a similar task to scan your computer regularly.
 You can change the times when these are set to happen but even if your machine is not on when it's supposed to do an update, it will try to do it at the next opportunity.
-If it asks to be allowed to do so then you should allow it unless there is a reason why not, in which case it's a good idea to do a manual update as soon as possible.

 What if it finds a virus?